mjoe67886/ai-agents-create-blender-scripts/README.md

 # AI Agents: Create Blender Scripts 🎨🖥️
 **The most powerful AI-powered Blender scripting tool.**
-🚨 **Update (February 10, 2025):** We needed one more day for final testing, so the full upload is now planned for **February 11, 2025**.
-Thanks for your patience—excited to share it soon! 🚀
+🚨 Update (February 11, 2025): We made huge progress today, narrowing everything down to just a few small variable tweaks which are left.
+The core functionality is fully in place, and we’re now in the final stretch of fine-tuning.

+Because of this, we’re pushing the full upload to February 12, 2025 to ensure everything is polished and ready to go.
+Thanks for your patience and all the incredible interest—we’re excited to share it with you tomorrow! 🚀🔥

 [![Website][website-shield]][website-url]
 [![Support][support-shield]][support-url]